Joan Goodfellow: A hit movie and critical praise (1974)

-Later work in film and television (1975-1984)
+Later work in film and television (1975–1984)

-This phase of Goodfellow's career began with her third Daniel Petrie film, a TV-movie remake of the Academy Award-winning The Best Years of Our Lives (1946), entitled Returning Home (1975).
-Goodfellow acted the role of Peggy Stephenson, the part played by Teresa Wright in the earlier work.
-Returning Home was made as a 90-minute pilot for a proposed television series but failed to attract interest.
-Then later in 1975, Goodfellow performed the minor role of a Brooklyn woman who barely escapes an attempted rape/murder in the TV-movie Death Scream, based on the Kitty Genovese murder case of 1964.
+This phase of Goodfellow's career began with her third Daniel Petrie film, a TV-movie remake of the Academy Award-winning The Best Years of Our Lives (1946), titled Returning Home (1975).
+This was a 90-minute pilot for a proposed television series but failed to attract interest.
+Then later in 1975, Goodfellow performed the minor role of a Brooklyn woman who barely escapes an attempted rape/murder in the TV-movie Death Scream.
 But there were still no offers for her to perform leading parts in feature-films.
-According to a reporter for her hometown daily newspaper, "the roles have not been coming for Ms. Goodfellow."
 Nevertheless, she made a guest appearance in the television series Police Woman in a segment dealing with spousal abuse.
 In addition, she co-starred alongside Ed Lauter in a two-part episode of Police Story in early 1976.
 It was at this time, however, that the actress was expecting a child, and some of the offers she did begin receiving from the studios were too physically demanding for one in her condition.
-According to Goodfellow's father, his daughter had even "tried out for several ‘pregnant parts’ but found it was nearly impossible for a woman who is actually pregnant to play such roles.”
+According to Goodfellow's father, his daughter had even "tried out for several 'pregnant parts' but found it was nearly impossible for a woman who is actually pregnant to play such roles."
 Later in 1976, she gave birth to a son, Daniel Steed Faircloth.